 The healthcare revenue cycle encompasses the entire life of a patient account, from the moment it is created until it is paid in full, and then it starts all over again on the next visit.
 At the bedside and beyond, the revenue cycle touches every aspect of a healthcare organization’s clinical AND financial operations.
 So, successful management of the revenue cycle is vital to its health.

 Healthcare revenue cycle management (RCM) is the financial process used by healthcare providers to administer all functions associated with patient service revenue throughout the entirety of a patient’s care journey, from scheduling and account creation to billing and final payment.
+The cycle begins with patient pre-registration, followed by claim submission, and concludes with remittance processing.

 The First Rule of Revenue Cycle Management: Start with the Patient